Toronto Market Analysis

 • Under 50% tells us that the we are headed towards a buyer’s market.
 The lower the SNLR, the more of a net increase in properties available the following month.
 This means prices typically drop as buyers react to having lots of choices by pushing down the price they are willing to pay.

-In February, we saw the SNLR increase to 52.6%, which puts us pretty much back into a balanced market in the city.
+In April, we saw the SNLR in Toronto decrease to 29%, which means we’re in a buyer’s market right now in the city.

 0%